airyLvat/airyLvat.github.io/_posts/2023-01-23-CSB-Apologetics-SB-review.md

 author: tray
 ---

 The CSB Apologetics Study Bible aims to equip Christians with information that's helpful in understanding and defending their faith.
-Apologetics is an area of theological study that I recently read from cover-to-cover.
+Apologetics is an area of theological study that I love and have recently dived head first into.
+So, I got this Study Bible and read from cover-to-cover.
 It took me about a month (including some time off over Christmas) of daily reading.
 In this post I'll describe what I did and didn't like about it and hopefully help you decide if you want to read it, too.

 ## Disclaimer